How To Use Preserved Lemons For The Ultimate Flavor

 How to use preserved lemons

-I take flavor very seriously because it is one of the easiest ways to boost the flavor in your dishes.
+I take flavor very seriously because it is one of the easiest ways to boost the taste in your dishes.

 Preserved lemons will help you with that and will add deep flavor to your creations.

-Preserved lemons are cured with salt that helps soften their skin and transforms it from bitter to very soft and salty/tart.
-They burst with flavors, spicy, fragrant, sweet, tart, and they are addictive.
+Preserved lemons are cured with salt, which helps soften their skin and transform it from bitter to very soft and salty/tart.
+They burst with flavors: spicy, fragrant, sweet, and tart, and they are addictive.

 Lemons are associated with acidic ingredients, but preserved lemons are an excellent plant-based source of umami.
 Lots of lemon AND umami = gold in my kitchen.